 NWCEH receives funding through the Michigan State Housing and Development (MSHDA) Emergency Solutions Grant (ESG) for Emergency Shelter, Street Outreach, Prevention, Rapid-Rehousing, and to help fund its Homeless Management Information System (HMIS).
 Northwest Michigan Community Action Agency serves as the Fiduciary with Goodwill Industries of North Michigan as a sub-grantee.

 On August 1, 2019 the NWCEH membership will review the following ESG funding applications and will address member concerns until there is consensus for approval.
-After that there will be a vote taken.

 2019-2020 Notice of Funding Availability (NOFA)